-Perhaps the most compelling reason to embrace a defederalization strategy is that it appears increasingly inevitable, regardless of Democratic preferences.
+Perhaps the most compelling reason to embrace a defederalization strategy is that it appears increasingly inevitable, regardless of political preferences.
 The current trajectory of American politics points toward one of two outcomes:

-- 1. Republican-Led Defederalization: The modern Republican Party is unified primarily by antagonism toward the federal government.
+- 1. Anti-Federal Coalition Defederalization: Political coalitions unified primarily by antagonism toward the federal government now control federal institutions.
 Their agenda consistently aims to devolve federal programs to states, slash federal agencies, and reduce Washington's power.
-This "defederalization from the right" is already underway, with systematic efforts to weaken federal regulatory capacity, environmental protection, and social programs. - 2.
-Strategic Debt Accumulation: A key component of Republican federal strategy has been to dramatically increase federal debt through massive tax cuts while maintaining minimal social entitlements.
+This "defederalization from above" is already underway, with systematic efforts to weaken federal regulatory capacity, environmental protection, and social programs. - 2.
+Strategic Debt Accumulation: A key component of anti-federal strategy has been to dramatically increase federal debt through massive tax cuts while maintaining minimal social entitlements.
 This approach deliberately creates fiscal pressure that eventually forces cuts to social programs.
 As debt service consumes an ever-larger portion of the federal budget, even a best-case scenario leaves the federal government with diminishing capacity to maintain, let alone expand, its social safety net functions. - 3.
 Federal Authoritarianism: The alternative path-maintaining strong federal institutions under increasingly anti-democratic leadership-poses even greater dangers.
-Without significant reforms, the counter-majoritarian features of our system create a real risk that federal power will be wielded as an authoritarian tool against progressive states and constituencies.
+Without significant reforms, the counter-majoritarian features of our system create a real risk that federal power will be wielded as an authoritarian tool against reformminded states and constituencies.